 “Cereal Cookies”, she replied, in her “elderly” voice.
 Now that was a very boring name for a very extraordinary cookie.
 Nevertheless, I begged her for the recipe.
 The very next day when she arrived for her visit, she handed me a little white notecard with the recipe for “Cereal Cookies” scribbled on it.
 I still have that little notecard, and though it’s quite yellow now and the recipe’s been in my computer for years, I’ve never been able to part with it.

 The recipe is a bit unusual.
 It calls for butter and oil (definitely not a dieter’s delight).
 There’s also rice cereal (Rice Krispies), oatmeal, dried cherries, chocolate chips and toffee bits along with the usual flour, sugar, etc. It makes a seriously HUGE batch – over 4 dozen large cookies.
 The good thing is; the baked cookies freeze beautifully and you can also freeze the dough in scoops and bake up fresh cookies in minutes whenever urge for deliciousness overtakes you!
+By the way, if you like these, you’re gonna love our Chocolate Chip Cherry Oatmeal Bars!
+So delicious!

 You’ll have to mix up a batch of these Chocolate Chip Cherry Oatmeal Cookies to understand what I’m talking about.